West Side of the Park

 Charles S. Jones Memorial Grove

-Is north of the Stadium Way trail head, past the picnic tables.
+North of the Stadium Way trail head and past the picnic tables you’ll find this hidden memorial.
 The inscription reads: "Dedicated to honor the unique contribution to community beautification made by petroleum industry pioneer Charles S. Jones, who, in 1954, was the first civic leader to arrange for the planting of trees on the streets of down town Los Angeles."

 Marian Harlow Memorial Grove